lapeju99/DSA-Portfolio/README.md

 Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers

+Answer:
+1. They should buy in large quantities to make more profits
+2. The Shipping cost is high for thee customers and should therefore use cheaper shipping options
+3. They should avoid high discounts on low- quality orders.

 Select top 10 Customer_Name, SUM(Sales) AS TotalSales
 from [dbo].[KMS Sql Case Study] group by Customer_Name